rm511130/Physna_Training/README.md

 ![bigger_thumbnails_results_page](./images/bigger_thumbnails_results_page.jpg)

+## Workshop Task 2<a name="WorkShop_2"></a>

+1. In preparation for this Workshop Task, a [Turbo Folder](https://delta.physna.com/app/search?folders=38) was created on your environment, and a [Turbocharger.asm](https://delta.physna.com/app/models/9575acea-ee53-4ddf-b75f-d884a49b99b6?search=turbocharger) was uploaded to it.
+You will get a chance to create folders and upload files in a few moments, but first:
+   a. please click on the [Turbo Folder](https://delta.physna.com/app/search?folders=38) link and....

 ### 3b.
 Uploading Files

 For Physna to be able to index the geometry of your 3D models, you would need to first upload all necessary files to it.
 The upload button is in the upper-right corner of the page as shown here: